Insurance For Your First Home

 - home office

-Technically speaking, a standard home insurance coverage consists of several categories, including: building, liability, contents, additional living expenses and other structures on the property.
+Standard home insurance coverage consists of several categories, including: building, liability, contents, additional living expenses and other structures on the property.

 - Liability coverage covers potential medical fees and legal expenses that often result from injuries that happen on your property such as, a neighbor falling down your driveway.